Updated May 2018

 One of Medellin's greatest achievements, the cable cars have connected the poorer communities in the hills with their own city.
 Not only do they bring you to some of the more off-the-beaten track neighbourhoods, you will get a tremendous vista over the city.

-At only $10,000 pesos entry, you get a lot of bang for your buck in the Museo de Antioquia.
+At only $18,000 pesos entry (updated June 2018), you get a lot of bang for your buck in the Museo de Antioquia.
 With an excellent selection of works from the iconic Colombian artist Fernando Botero - largely donated by the man himself - as well as modern works from international artists, it is easy to spend at least a couple of hours in one of Medellin's best museums.

 If you can't afford it, then outside the museum you'll find dozens of Botero's large bronze sculptures in the square - alongside a number of prostitutes.
 It's an interesting place.